-The Senate was called to order at 2:16 p.m. by the President of the Senate, Lt.
-Governor Heck presiding.
+The Senate was called to order at 2:16 p.m. by President Heck.

 SIGNED BY THE PRESIDENT

 Pursuant to Article 2, Section 32 of the State Constitution and Senate Rule 1(5), the President announced the signing of and thereupon did sign in open session: